skullzarmy/digital-business-cards/README.md

 -   Google Fonts for providing the font styles.
 -   QRCode.js for generating QR codes.
 -   SimpleIcons.org for providing free and open SVG icons

-## Generator

-TBD: Link to the generator for this component will be added soon.